 In many games, the dice rolling can be done digitally in computerized and online versions of these games.
 By simply clicking the mouse, the dice can be rolled, and they can play against opponents even if they are alone.

-There are also an abundance of apps that they can download directly to their phone and play if they prefer doing it that way.
-Computers are also equipped with multiple games that they can access, allowing them to have fun by themselves if no one else wants to play.
+There is also an abundance of apps that they can download directly to their phone and play if they prefer doing it that way.
+Computers are also equipped with multiple games they can access, allowing them to have fun alone if no one else wants to play.

 Rubik’s Cube And Similar Puzzles

 Perhaps one of the most unique handheld games in history is the Rubik’s cube.
-It is a puzzle that requires you to remember patterns, colors, and be adept with your hands.
-You can either play in a group or competition, trying to beat out everyone else, which can be done by completing the full colors on each side before everyone else.
+It is a puzzle that requires you to remember patterns and colors and be adept with your hands.
+You can either play in a group or a competition, trying to beat out everyone else, which can be done by completing the full colors on each side before everyone else.

 Mental Games And More

-When people think of mental they might be considering games like Pictionary.
-This is a game where people are acting like mimes, enacting different movements and events without any words that are spoken in order to indicate what they are referencing.
+When people think of mental, they might be considering games like Pictionary.
+This is a game where people are acting like mimes, enacting different movements and events without any words that are spoken to indicate what they are referencing.

-Other types of mental games include those that involve matching photos or words, math, remembering different locations, or games as complex as the ever popular Jeopardy.
-These are the ones that older people tend to like as it will test their ability to comprehend things and also use their memory.
+Other types of mental games include those that involve matching photos or words, math, remembering different locations, or games as complex as the ever-popular Jeopardy.
+These are the ones that older people tend to like as they will test their ability to comprehend things and also use their memory.

 Finally, seniors and the elderly should get outside as much as possible.
 Games such as shuffleboard, pickle ball, water balloon toss, and horseshoes are just a few that they might be interested in playing.

-By considering these options of games that elderly people can play alone, you may find a few that are interesting to you.
-Many of these games will also encourage you to use your mind, improve hand coordination, or just get out and move around which is what most older folks should do as much as they can.
+By considering these options of games that elderly people can play alone, you may find a few that interest you.
+Many of these games will also encourage you to use your mind, improve hand coordination, or get out and move around, which is what most older folks should do as much as they can.

 Can you think of a solo game for seniors that I missed?
 Please share your ideas in the comments below!